sgraf812/sgraf812.github.io/blog/2018-11-01-strictness-analysis-part-2.md

 The only sensible thing to assume is a `top` strictness type in that case.

-The call to `peelFV` will abstract out the strictness on the argument and we finally cons that strictness onto the argument strictness of the labmda body's strictness type.
+The call to `peelFV` will abstract out the strictness on the argument and we finally cons that strictness onto the argument strictness of the lambda body's strictness type.
 Consider what happens for an expression like `\f -> f a`: The lambda body puts its free variable `f` under strictness `Strict 1`, so when we abstract over `f`, we remove it from `fvs` and cons it to the lambdas argument strictness instead.